 \subsection{Identifiability bound for aligning communities across time}

-While Theorem \ref{thm:consistency} proves consistent estimation of the community structure at each time $t$, we now turn our attention towards proving that estimated community structure at each time $t$ can be aligned to those at the previous time $s=t-1/T$.
-This is an important but separate concern from the consistency proven in Theorem \ref{thm:consistency} since we strive to track how individual communities evolve over time.
-Our estimator uses the Hungarian assignment \eqref{eq:hungarian_assignment_population} to align communities across time since the K-mean clusterings return unordered memberships.
+While Theorem \ref{thm:consistency} proves consistent estimation of the community structure at each time $t$, we now turn our attention towards proving that the estimated community structure at each time $t$ can be aligned with those at the previous time $s=t-1/T$.
+This is an important but separate concern from the consistency proven in Theorem \ref{thm:consistency} as we strive to track how individual communities evolve over time.
+This aspect has not been studied in \cite{lei2020bias} and \cite{keriven2020sparse}.
+Our estimator uses the Hungarian assignment \eqref{eq:hungarian_assignment_population} to align communities across time since the K-means algorithm returns unordered memberships.
 For this section, we will work under the pretense that for a sequence of membership matrices $M^{(1/T)},M^{(2/T)},\ldots,M^{(1)}$, we have already applied Hungarian assignment to each consecutive pair of membership matrices to optimally permute the column order.
-Our discussion of alignability here will show that even after this column permutation, there could still be detrimental ambiguity on how to track individual communities over time.
-As alluded to in Section \ref{ss:consistency}, we prove how alignability of communities across time is related to Assumption \ref{ass:alignability}.
+Our discussion of alignability here will demonstrate that even after this column permutation, there may still be detrimental ambiguity in tracking individual communities over time.
+As alluded to in Section \ref{ss:consistency}, we prove how the alignability of communities across time is related to Assumption \ref{ass:alignability}.
 We define it formally below.

-\begin{definition}[Alignability of memberships across time] Let $M^{(1/T)}$, $M^{(2/T)}$, $\ldots,~M^{(1)}$ denote $T$ membership matrices.
-We say the sequence of memberships are \emph{alignable} if
+\begin{definition}[Alignability of memberships across time] Let $M^{(1/T)}$, $M^{(2/T)}$, $\ldots,~M^{(1)}$ denote the $T$ membership matrices.
+We say the sequence of memberships is \emph{alignable} if

 for all $t \in \{1/T, 2/T, \ldots, (T-1)/T\}$, where the confusion matrices $C(M^{(t)}, M^{(t+1/T)})$ are defined in \eqref{eq:confusion_population}. \end{definition}